eslamwaled150/Controlling-Car-with-Hand-Motion/README.md

 ## Specifications
 ### Flexible Sensor & BT Module
-- Each finger has an individual sensor to control the car's direction and speed.
+- Each finger has an individual flexible sensor, the thumb controls the car's speed and the other fingers control its direction.
 - Motion of fingers is detected and used to control the car's motors.

 ### L293D, BT Module, LCD